New Doesn’t Necessarily Mean Different

 A New Day, A New You

-You are not the same person you were last January 1st.
+You are not the same person you were last year or even last month.
 I don’t look like that same girl turning 9 years old in this picture.
 I’ve changed quite a bit from year to year.
 The changes may be more subtle in my later years, but I am simply not the same person I was last year even if I look the same.
-And, today is not the same as it was yesterday so why would you let your past failures or experiences effect your future.
+And, today is not the same as it was yesterday so why would you let your past failures or experiences affect your future.
 Some people don’t set goals for the New Year because of past failures, but we can’t let our past experiences stop us from dreaming.

 At the time we read that first “I’m doing a new thing”, I had no idea how God was going to fix us.
 Our past failures screamed out at us and made it impossible to imagine anything other than a future failure.
 We had to have faith that all God was asking us to do was to keep trying and not to give up – and BOY, AM I GLAD WE STUCK IT OUT!!